Data Privacy

 3 Data protection officer

-You can contact the data protection officer at:
+You can reach the data protection officer as follows:

-You can contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.
+You may contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.

 4 Definitions

-The privacy policy is based on the terms used by the European directives committee and the European legislature when adopting the General Data Protection Regulation (GDPR).
-We aim to make reading and understanding our privacy policy easy for both the general public and our customers and business partners.
-To ensure this, we would like to explain the terms used in advance.
+This Privacy Notice is based on the terminology used by the European legislature and legislature in the adoption of the General Data Protection Regulation (GDPR).
+Our privacy policy should be easy to read and understand, both for the public and for our customers and business partners.
+To ensure this, we would like to explain in advance the terminology used.
+Among other things, we use the following terms in this privacy policy.

-The following terms are used in this privacy policy, among others:
+We use the following terms in this Privacy Notice, among others:

 1. Personal data

 Personal data means any information relating to an identified or identifiable natural person.
-A natural person is deemed identifiable if they can be identified directly or indirectly, especially using assignment to an identifier such as a name, an identifying number, location data, an online identifier or one or several special characteristics which express the physical, physiological, genetic, mental, commercial, cultural or social identity of the natural person concerned.
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 2. Data subject

-A data subject is any identified or identifiable natural person whose personal data are processed by the processing controller (our company).
+A Data subject is any identified or identifiable natural person whose personal data is processed by the controller (our company).

 3. Processing

-Processing means any operation or set of operations which is performed on personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing is any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 4. Restriction of processing